 Finally, will you walk away?
 Humans are funny, it’s extremely hard for us to scrap something once we’ve invested time and effort into it.

 Having researched the company, interviewed, seen the office, planned your commute, imagined yourself chatting about GoT with your new boss … it’s tough to toss it all away.
 Therefore, we hope you will consider our previous questions first and if you think it is the job you want, that they aren’t low-balling you and that the package might make up for a lower than expected salary then you might not have to walk away.

 Don’t be afraid to do it though.
 If the salary is too low, be clear about this.
 Polite but clear.

-In the end, my advice is to be straight up and honest about where you stand.
+In the end, our advice is to be straight up and honest about where you stand.
 You’ll likely have more than one offer on the table.